snotskie/ttrpg/md/index.md

 All characters in this game have a character sheet, which tracks:

-- Your identifying information, like name, age, and pronouns
+- Your **identifying information**, like name, age, and pronouns.
-- The Stat Dice you'll use for each of the Stats your GM has chosen for the campaign
+- The **Stat Dice** you'll use for each of the Stats your GM has chosen for the campaign.
-- A description of your Backstory, including your current Lifestyle, Ethic, and Aptitudes
+- A description of your **Backstory**, including your current **Lifestyle, Ethic, and Aptitudes**.
-- A list of Specializations that grant additional effects to your Aptitudes
+- A list of **Specializations** that grant additional effects to your Aptitudes.
-- And other descriptive information, like your appearance, items, alliances, information learned
+- And other descriptive information, like your **appearance, items, alliances, and information learned**.

 You can find a blank Character Sheet form at the end of this book.
+Other character sheet forms are sometimes posted to the community discussion at <https://github.com/snotskie/ttrpg/discussions>.

 ### Step One · Choose Highest Stat
 <!-- _class: creation -->